Jan9103/heretic_nu/README.md

 This was a funny experiment for which i sometimes find a use again.
 * It is **NOT ACTIVELY MAINTAINED**.
 * It is probably very buggy.
-* The goal is not to be a usable interactive shell.

 ## Features

-* Execute nu commands
+* Mostly nu compatible
-  * Some are missing
-  * Some, such as `use`, might be buggy
-* Save variables, etc between commands
+  * Yes it is the same engine, but well
+* Text input (replaceable at runtime via config)
-* Extremely basic text-input
+  * History
+  * Arrow keys
+  * Syntax highlight
   * No multi-line
-  * No arrow-keys
+  * No tab-completion
-  * Etc

 ## Compiling